kiba/Writings/atg/chp5_goodies_from_the_future.md

 Then he walked away before closing the door, leaving Casey Martin and the others on their own.

 "What we do now?"
 Martin wondered.

+***

+Marty, James, and Fionia; that's the name of his teammates.
+It didn't matter what their expertise were, because it didn't take half a brain to uncover anomalies in the material.
+For instance, it was impossible not to notice the resolution of the television screen.
+From there, there were no known models on the market resembling the screen.

+Case in point, by the end of the week, they were already making a presentation for the director, complete with a powerpoint presentation.
+As Casey Martin stood up to the podium.
+He sized up the director again.

+The director didn't look the least bothered by any of those anomalies.
+He read every report that was handed in.
+Was this a test?
+No it couldn't be.
+Bruke made it clear that he wasn't try to trick them, but he was holding back secrets.

+What kind of secrets lie behind Stargate SG-1?
+His team couldn't even begin to wonder.

+"You handed us an assignment to analyze a body of fiction," Casey Martin started.
+"But it was not any ordinary body of work."

+Bruke nodded as a confirmation.

+Martin clicked to the next slide on the projector.

+"Anomaly One: The Usage of Real People.
+Every single character is based on a real person.
+For example, Doctor Daniel Jackson is a crank academic, peddling alternate history about ancient aliens.
+He disappeared off the radar only to show up at a secretive government program.
+Curious.
+The actor behind him is correspondingly real, but he never work on this series.
+This is truth for most characters, even if the purported actors work in different industry."

+There were no reaction from Bruke.
+None at all.

+"Anomaly Two: The uncovering of black programs.
+What is Deep Space Telemetry?
+Why at NORAD?
+What is the purpose of the program.
+Why are so much bullets being spent at that one facility,  or so many people dying in 'training accidents?'
+Yet it was deeply connected with the material."

+Bruke looked like he was about to talk for several moments, but then motioned for the next slide.

+"Anomaly Three: The use of advanced of technology.
+The model of the DVD player and the television screen clearly was far more advanced than what was possible today, yet clearly built on previous works.
+The models didn't appear in any catalogue anywhere in the world.
+Not in Japan or South Korea or China.

+Our question now to you: what the hell are we involved in?
+Is this some sort of science fiction conspiracy?"

+Bruke stood up.
+"I will now answer that question for you," he said.
+"There were some disagreement on how to handle disclosure of information.
+In the end it was decided that one of the analyst team will be kept in the dark as much as possible.
+This is to keep analysis of the materials unbiased as long as possible.
+Of course, that wasn't possible in the long term.
+Nonetheless, you compiled materials that were different from the other analyst team."

+Bruke paused, before continuing again, "The Stargate is a real alien artifact, and that Deep Space Telemetry is actually a cover program for Project Deep Blue."
+Then he picked up a DVD.
+"But this?
+It's a complete work of fiction that happens to coincide with ours.
+Now, I am still not going to tell you which is which, that would bias you, but what I will tell you is those DVDs came from the future from an alternate reality."

+"Shit" Martin echoed the thoughts of his teammate.